 Buying and Selling Commercial Property

-We have experience of all types of commercial property law.
-Including laws on retail premises, industrial units, hotels and guest houses, agricultural land, development land etc. We also advise on Stamp Duty implications as necessary.
+We are experienced with all types of commercial property, including retail premises, industrial units, hotels and guest houses, agricultural land and development land.
+We also advise on Stamp Duty implications as necessary.

 Whether you are a landlord or a tenant, the correct preparation of the lease document is vital.
 It will govern the obligations of the parties for a significant period of time and is difficult to alter at a later date.
 Clarity is essential if disputes are to be avoided.

 When acting for landlords, we seek to ensure there are enough restrictions in place and that a sufficient level of control is retained.
 Landlords must retain a certain level of involvement in the property in order to protect their capital asset.
 However, if they infringe too much on the tenant’s ability to use the property freely then they will struggle to let the property at all.